2HO4/Turing-Calculator/README.md

-# Turing Calculator
+# Turing Data Science Calculator

-`TuringCalculator` contains simple Calculator that can perform the following operations:
+`TuringDSCalculator` contains simple Calculator that can perform the following operations:

 -   _add_ - add the current value with a number.
 -   _subtract_ - subtract a number from the current value.